donaldboulton/minimal-mistakes/_posts/2018-05-14-post-Jekyll-Image-Gallery.md

 ## Image sizing

 Getting the five image sizes for the complex gallery is alot of work.
-If your on Github Pages Cloudinary will not work.
+If your on Github Pages, Cloudinary will not work.
 So I use Graphics Magic and then add the correct file extenshions for the size as image-th.jpg for the thumnail size, I use 320px for the thumbnail size.
 Including 3 others image-320.jpg, image-800.jpg and image-1200.jpg, the main display image in lightgallery as image-1200.jpg.
-Your can use different sizes to fit the needs for your site.
+You can use different sizes to fit the needs for your site but they must have differing size extenshions as image-1234.jpg or whatever.

-If there is any confusion to the contents of this post add a comment below or go to the repo for: Donald Boulton at: [Github Repo](https://github.com/donaldboulton/DWB) and view the code.
-Both my Simple and Complex Gallerys displayed on my Gallery Page.
-The only Gallerys that are Complex or yml driven are my CAT Gallerys.

 ## Config and folder structure